 Matt Travis, Associate AIA

 Matt is a Designer at Rowell Brokaw and has a strong background in the building sciences, site analysis, and 3D visualization using BIM.
-Matt is currently working on the Eugene 4J Schools, Jefferson/ATA Middle School Replacement and Expansion project.
-Matt also worked on the Straub Hall Remodel and Straub & Earl Hall Classroom Expansion projects at the University of Oregon, two branch remodel projects for Northwest Community Credit Union—one based in Roseburg and the other in Springfield, and also produced several promotional videos to assist projects in the fundraising and public process phases.
+Matt worked on the Eugene 4J Schools, Jefferson/ATA Middle School Replacement and Expansion, Straub Hall Remodel and Straub & Earl Hall Classroom Expansion projects at the University of Oregon, and two branch remodel projects for Northwest Community Credit Union—one based in Roseburg and the other in Springfield.
+He has produced several promotional videos to assist projects in the fundraising and public process phases.
 Matt is currently working on the renovation of Pacific Hall, which will reestablish the building as a research hub, at the University of Oregon.

 In addition to his design work, Matt formerly worked in video productions in Albuquerque, New Mexico.
 His experience included documentary, promotional and event videography, editing and production.
 His work ranged from local New Mexican to national clients while earning Telly Award honors in videography and editing categories.